danhimalplanet/advent/README.md

-* sign up for Advent Of Code 2017 at https://adventofcode.com
+* sign up for Advent Of Code at https://adventofcode.com

-* join private leaderboard at http://adventofcode.com/2017/leaderboard/private
+* join private leaderboard

-* put your solutions in directory username/day*  .  use leading number scheme.
+* put your solutions in directory year/username/day*  .  use leading number scheme.

   * example

-    * danhimalplanet/day01/
+    * 2018/danhimalplanet/day01/
-    * danhimalplanet/day02/
+    * 2018/danhimalplanet/day02/